bobanetwork/boba_legacy/boba_documentation/developer/bobalink.md

 In order to keep tracking of ChainLink's smart contract, the `roundId` of BobaLink is same as ChainLink's.
 To keep things simple and clear, we add the following function to override the starting `roundId`.
 This allows us to start the round from a specific Id.

-> Note: This means that you are not be able to get the history data before the starting round.
+> Note: This means that you are not able to get the history data before the starting round.

 ```solidity
 // override the latestRoundId, startingRound and reportingRoundId